I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 Can I use my own backend?
 I don't want to change our whole architecture.

 After running both: HeyGen feels like a video API.
-MascotBot feels like a component library.
-For a deeper walkthrough of the MascotBot SDK, see our complete SDK tutorial.
+Mascotbot feels like a component library.
+For a deeper walkthrough of the Mascotbot SDK, see our complete SDK tutorial.

-Three-Way Comparison — HeyGen vs MascotBot vs D-ID
+Three-Way Comparison — HeyGen vs Mascotbot vs D-ID

 If you are evaluating multiple platforms — weighing HeyGen vs Synthesia, exploring a Synthesia alternative, or researching a D-ID alternative — here is how the broader market breaks down in this HeyGen vs D-ID landscape: